-The European Urban Research Association (EURA) was launched at an international conference held in Brussels, Belgium in September 1997 after the proposal to create a new association of urban researchers was first discussed at an international seminar on ‘Shaping the Urban Future’ held in Bristol, England, in July 1994.
+The European Urban Research Association (EURA) was launched at an international conference held in Brussels, Belgium in September 1997.
+The inspiration for this association originated in after discussions proposing the creation of a new association for urban researchers at an international seminar on ‘Shaping the Urban Future’ held in Bristol, England, in July 1994.

 Aims and objectives

-Our charter sets EURA’s aims and objectives and provides information on membership and EURA’s structure.
+Our charter sets EURA’s aims and objectives and provides information on membership and association’s structure.